 MovingWorlds is now a social enterprise that helps businesses scale social impact and sustainability initiatives through engaging individual employees.
-Their online platform also helps professionals advance their career with the MovingWorlds Institute.
+Their online platform also helps professionals advance their social impact career with the MovingWorlds Institute.

 They provide other opportunities for engagement through their Experteering program, which allows professionals who want to help social enterprise start-ups tackle obstacles that will allow them to move to the next stage of growth, and the S Grid Program, which provides education and resources for start-ups to tackle specific problems through opportunities to connect with peers and higher-level entrepreneurs and corporate employees.

 Through co-founding and being CEO of MovingWorlds for nearly a decade, Mark Horoszowski has recognized that human-centered design is pivotal to the growth and transformation of social enterprises.
-It’s the individual employee or entrepreneur who has the desire and impetus to make an impact, so they are the ones who need their skills developed in order to achieve their goals to better the world they reside in.
+It’s the individual employee or entrepreneur who has the desire and impetus to make an impact, so they are the ones who need their skills developed in order to achieve their goals to make a difference in the world they reside in.

 In today’s episode, we talk about what it’s like for Mark and MovingWorlds to have existed for nearly a decade.
 What has changed in this space of social impact?
 How has MovingWorlds evolved?
 How have Mark’s understandings of this ecosystem developed?
 But the majority of our conversation focuses on the social enterprise sector of MovingWorlds.